KlazHTT/personal-website/pages/gaming.md

 Games listed here do not necessarily reflect my personal views or whether I would recommend someone play them — because I've played a bunch of mediocre games.

+## 2025
+- **Hogwarts Legacy** (2023, PC) — *I wished student life was the focus of this game.
+I was not a fan of spending most of my time running around the Scottish Highlands playing mini-games while being both a teenage hero and menance at the same time.*
+- **Underground Blossom** (2023, PC)

 ## 2024
 - **Deponia** (2012, PC) — *Revisit.*
 - **Slay the Spire** (2019, PC / Steam Deck)